Currency:

 The 404 code also indicates that search engine robots have found a dead end and should move to another location.
 This is extremely important when such a robot has limited time resources to devote to one website.

-Answer A 404 is usually not a server error, but the result of trying to connect to outdated links or a simple typo in the URL.
+A 404 response is usually not a server error, but the result of an attempt to connect to outdated links or a simple typo in the URL.
 If your site has a lot of 404 errors, then you need to fix them immediately.

-How to check your site for presence 404 errors?
+How to check your website for 404 errors?

-You can use Screaming Frog or an online scanner like 404 Checker for this.
+To do this, you can use Screaming Frog or an online scanner like 404 Checker.

-However, if you notice a lot of 404 errors from external links that can't be updated, you should consider the 410 error.
+However, if you notice a lot of 404 errors from external links that cannot be updated, you should consider the 410 error.

-Status 410 - Disappeared (deleted).
-This code is the server's way of telling the client that: "the information once existed, but it no longer exists".
+Status 410 - Missing (Deleted).
+This code is the server's way of telling the client that: "the information once existed, but it no longer exists."

-Error 410 tells search engines and other websites that the requested information is only available for a limited time and everyone should remove the link to it.
+Error 410 tells search engine bots and other websites that the requested information is only available for a while and everyone should remove the link to it.

-Search engine robots will still check it in case of a 404 condition, but a 410 error is considered absolute.
+Search engine robots in case of a 404 condition will still check it, but the 410 error is considered absolute.
 Because of their particular importance, webmasters prefer to avoid 410 errors by going back to 404 for all "not found" and "deleted".

 Server response codes - status 503

-Code 503 - Service Unavailable, this error needs more knowledge and time to resolve.
+Code 503 - Service Unavailable, this error requires more knowledge and time to fix.
 Status 503 is usually used if the server is overloaded and unable to respond to any request.
-The overload can be the result of a bad server configuration or a sudden increase in site traffic.
+Overload can be the result of a bad server configuration or a sudden increase in site traffic.

-Note that the 503 code also appears when buying a new domain and connecting it to the server.
+Please note that the 503 code also appears when buying a new domain and connecting it to the server.
 This is not caused by server overload, but by the lack of DNS propagation of the domain.
-Propagation can take anywhere from a few to 24 hours.
+Distribution can take anywhere from a few to 24 hours.

-In case you are interested in learning more about "server response codes - beginner's guide", we have made a selection of useful things from our blog especially for you.
+Want to learn more about "server response codes - beginner's guide"?
+Here's a selection of related blog articles for you.

 Have ideas but don't know where to start?